 There are a number of options for treating and managing endometriosis .
-These include lifestyle changes, medication, and surgery.
+These include medication, surgery, and lifestyle changes.
 There is a risk of persistence, despite treatment.
 There is also a risk of relapse after treatment.

 Copyright © Nucleus Medical Media, Inc.